 - Wadi Al Mujib and Dead Sea Panoramic Tour

 Where to stay and eat in Aqaba

-As one of the most famous places to visit in Jordan, Aqaba has plenty of hotels for all budgets.
+Aqaba has plenty of hotels for all budgets.
 I stayed at The Costa Marina Hotel and it was a good pick, although it was a bit far from the city centre.
 My room was large and comfortable, and the personnel was very kind.
 A good option to eat is Blue Bay, which mostly serves seafood.
 Check here to read reviews

 When to visit Jordan

 I could say it’s always a good time to visit Jordan, but the truth is that it gets cold in the winter, and it is unbearably hot in the summer.
 The best time to visit is in the spring time, between March and May.
-I can confirm that: I went between the end of March and the beginning of April and the weather was always pleasant, never too hot, and the days were nice and sunny.
+I went between the end of March and the beginning of April and the weather was always pleasant, never too hot, and the days were nice and sunny.

-Guided Tours Around Jordan
+Guided tours of Jordan